GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

 * _Pain points_: Videos that autoplay, extreme flashing or strobing of visual content, parallax effects, or scroll-triggered animations.

 <blockquote>
-  <p>"I _really_ dislike the superfluous animation that plagues iOS transitions between apps, so I turn it off.
+  <p>"I <em>really</em> dislike the superfluous animation that plagues iOS transitions between apps, so I turn it off.
 Downside: I'm denied most of the thoughtfully executed motion design on the web because there's no “some motion is fine” middle ground."</p>
   <cite>Oliver</cite>
 </blockquote>